-Being high up in the mountains usually means you’ll be pretty far from civilization and access to sustenance, so make sure to carry food and water for the day.
-Carry all extra gear and food in a backpack with at least two straps.
-Make sure your backpack fits snugly, and has padded straps and, preferably, a waist belt.
+Carry all of your extra gear and food in a backpack with at least two straps.
+Make sure your backpack fits snugly and has padded straps and a waist belt.

 Some other altitude-related disorders include:

-With the proper preparation and careful ongoing attention to safety, high altitude hiking and mountain travel can be a fun, challenging, and truly inspiring experience.
+With proper preparation and careful attention to safety, high-altitude hiking and mountain travel can be a fun, challenging, and truly inspiring experience.
 Always pack appropriate gear.
 Take time to acclimatize yourself to higher altitudes.
 And ask your doctor about the potential benefits of taking acetazolamide and iron supplements.